monopole/mdrip/README.md

 Labels are just words beginning with `@` in the comment.

-The first label on a block is slightly special, in that it's reported as the block's name for various purposes.
-If no labels are present, a unique name is generated for these purposes.
+The first label on a block is slightly special in that it is reported as the block's name for various purposes.
+If no labels are present, a unique label will be generated for these purposes.

 ## Demonstrations